Murray High School

 - Talk to your health care provider about vaccinating eligible students

-MCSD has worked with the Utah Department of Health COVID-19 mobile testing team to provide testing every Monday and Wednesday from 8 a.m. – 12 p.m. in the southeast parking lot of Murray High School (off State Street).
+The Utah Department of Health COVID-19 mobile testing team provides testing every Monday to Thursday from 8 a.m. – 2 p.m. at 7216 S. State Street.
 Nasal PCR, saliva PCR, and rapid antigen testing for anyone ages 3 and older is available.

 No appointment is necessary.
 However, it is helpful to complete the Testing Registration Form before you arrive.